sfgallen/Block_Uplift_Linear_Inversion_Models/README.md

 Gallen, S.F., 2018.
 Lithologic controls on landscape dynamics and aquatic species evolution in post-orogenic mountains.
 Earth and Planetary Science Letters, 493, pp.150-160.

 Goren, L., Fox, M. and Willett, S.D., 2014.
 Tectonics from fluvial topography using formal linear inversion: Theory and applications to the Inyo Mountains, California.
 Journal of Geophysical Research: Earth Surface, 119(8), pp.1651-1681.

+Pavano and Gallen, in review.
+A Geomorphic Examination of the Calabrian Forearc Translation: for consideration in Tectonics.

 Whipple, K.X. and Tucker, G.E., 1999.
 Dynamics of the stream‐power river incision model: Implications for height limits of mountain ranges, landscape response timescales, and research needs.
 Journal of Geophysical Research: Solid Earth, 104(B8), pp.17661-17674.